EngrrKhan/hzflix/README.md

 This application is for personal use only.
 Users are responsible for ensuring they have the right to stream or download any content.
 Always respect copyright laws and content ownership.

-## 🔄 Updates

-The app includes an automatic update checker that notifies you when new versions are available.
-Simply download and install the new APK to update.

-**Current Version**: 6.5.0
-**Latest Updates**:
-- 🎌 **NEW:** Anime streaming with AniList integration
-- 📺 Full episode lists and dual language support (Sub/Dub)
-- 🎨 Enhanced UI with dedicated anime section
-- 🔧 Improved streaming quality and performance
-- 🐛 Bug fixes and stability improvements

----

 <div align="center">

 **Made with ❤️ for Entertainment Lovers**